devilyouwei/devilyouwei/docs/README.md

 1. Supporting government efforts during the COVID-19 pandemic.
 2. Publishing the paper "Precise Epidemic Control based on GeoHash".
-3. Obtaining three authorized national patents (first author).
+3. Obtaining three authorized national patents.
+4. Be selected for the "2021 Suzhou Science and Technology Association Young Science and Technology Talent Support Project."

 ---